RenzoMaggiori/Trigger/pocs/poc-remix-elixir-mongo/README.md

 # Mongo

-Mongo was not used due to that Phoenix built-in ORM didn't support MongoDB natively.
+Mongo was not used due to Phoenix built-in ORM (Ecto) didn't support MongoDB natively.
 Instead SQLite has chosen

 # SQLite